Austin Twenty: One model policy

-Massed motor-car production, first British example
+Massed motor-car production, the first British example

-Perhaps hoping to help The Times published a long item at the beginning of June 1920 in which they professed admiration for Austin's enterprise in launching on the British market "a car made on American lines".
+Perhaps hoping to help, The Times published a long item at the beginning of June 1920 in which they professed admiration for Austin's enterprise in launching on the British market "a car made on American lines".
 The result, they said, "is good but not of the class of the old 20-hp.
 It would have been wiser to have given the new car a new name.
 The whole finish is poor.
 The engine vibrates at anything over moderate speeds and sometimes at low speeds.
 It is difficult to access the power unit and the whole car is difficult to associate with the 10-hp and 15-hp, the famous 18-hp and the 20-hp which did so well in the 1914 Alpine Trials.

 "However it is true the car is an excellent hill-climber, runs very quietly, accelerates rapidly and has very good steering.
-The (unfortunately) central gear change is good if a shade coarse.
+The (unfortunately) central gear change is good if a shade is coarse.
 The wheel brakes worked by their side lever are excellent", but the transmission brake worked by the pedal was described as "indifferent".
 "The car holds the road well at any speed and the springing is good.
 The coachwork is comfortable enough but the open body is rather ugly".

-Summing up the motoring correspondent suggested that "if pains were taken to damp out engine vibration and a slightly higher price set which would allow more 'spit and polish'...Austin will do a lasting service to the country and to their shareholders".
+Summing up, the motoring correspondent suggested that "if pains were taken to damp out engine vibration and a slightly higher price set which would allow more 'spit and polish' ...
+Austin will do a lasting service to the country and their shareholders".